Cabbage vs Lettuce: Difference and Comparison

 Cabbage is closely related to cauliflower and broccoli as all these plants are part of the wild cabbage family.

 Lettuce is a plant with edible green leaves.
 Lettuce is a very common ingredient in salads, wraps, burgers, soups, etc. Fresh lettuce leaves are crunchy and moist.
-Many health-conscious people add lettuce to their meal as it is low on calories and is quite filling.
+Many health-conscious people add lettuce to their meals as it is low on calories and is quite filling.

 Comparison Table